 Reimbursement is based on scores up to 100, and the MIPS model currently considers four categories: (1) Quality (50%); (2) Advancing care information (promoting interoperability) (25%); (3) Improvement activities (15%); and (4) Cost (10%).

 Reimbursement or payment adjustment this year, based on your practice group’s 2017 MIPS score, works like this: Value-based reimbursement changes for this year – the reimbursement year – include a MIPS overhaul:

 - Various healthcare professionals will be eligible and affected by MIPS, including rehabilitation therapists and other providers.

 - MIPS exclusions will include professionals enrolled in Medicare Part B for the first year, practices with Medicare billed charges of less than $90,000 annually or less than 200 Part B patients, and clinicians taking part in other advanced payment models that collect one-quarter of Medicare reimbursements from these models.

-Penalties for nonparticipation in MIPS and advanced payment models will increase 5% for 2018 performance and continue increasing 2% per year over the next two years, which adds up quickly!
-The Alternative Payment Model (APM) is a substitute for MIPS, and this year, providers will have to choose between the two value based care reimbursement models.
+Penalties for nonparticipation in MIPS and advanced payment models will increase by 5% for 2018 performance and continue increasing 2% per year over the next two years, which adds up quickly!
+The Alternative Payment Model (APM) is a substitute for MIPS, and this year, providers will have to choose between the two value-based care reimbursement models.